 Scholarly Commons Citation

 Abu-Odeh, Lama, "Book Review of The Impossible State by Wael Hallaq" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1269.
+1269.